The Master (1992 film): Plot

 Jet and his friends go to Tak's store and prepare to deal with Johnny's gang.
 The three friends put their newfound skills into practice fighting four members of Johnny's gang.
 Jet and Johnny fight outside the store until the police step in.

 Jet and Tak argue, and Jet decides to return to Hong Kong.
-On the airport bus he is attacked by two dreadlocked men armed with a shotgun who were at the carpark.
+On the airport bus he's attacked by two dreadlocked men armed with a shotgun who was at the carpark.
 Jet manages to defeat the men and regain control of the bus despite a shotgun blast killing the driver.
 May has been following the bus in her car, possibly intending to express romantic interest in Jet.
 In the meantime, Tak and the three friends make their way to a rooftop where Johnny and his gang are holding Anna hostage.

 Jet and May go to Tak's store to find a note and a will.
 They quickly make their way to the rooftop of a tall building where Tak has disabled 15 or 20 of Johnny's men but is beginning to tire due to his age.
 Jet takes over for his master and fights Johnny while Tak and the friends defeat the rest of the gang and rescue Anna.
 After an intense fight Jet manages to kick Johnny off a hanging wire to his death.

 Anna goes on her trip with the gymnastics class for the competition, implying her ban was lifted.
 Jet boards the airport bus, once again intending to go to Hong Kong.
-To his surprise he finds May there as well; planning to go with him for a holiday, but the three friends and Master Tak drive up beside the bus: Master Tak has stolen Jet's passport; so he cannot leave.
+To his surprise he finds May there as well; planning to go to with him for a holiday, but the three friends and Master Tak drive up beside the bus: Master Tak has stolen Jet's passport so he can't leave.
 Jet and the others laugh at May's misfortune of traveling alone but she in anger and frustration shoves her ticket in Jet's mouth as the credits roll.

+Production

+The Master was shot on-location in Los Angeles, California, a rarity for a Hong Kong production to be shot entirely in the United States.
+Yuen Wah and Brandy Yuen were the film's action choreographers.

+The film's main theme, "Through the ebb and flow of the tide, I'll be there for you", was written by Chou Chih-hua and sung by Jackie Chan.

+Release

+The film was filmed in 1990, but it was shelved for two years, when the success of Once Upon a Time in China made Li a major action star.

+The original Chinese working title of the film was Lóng Xíng Tiānxià (龍行天下 (Dragon Travels the World)), however it was retitled to better link it to the Once Upon a Time in China films, in which Li played Wong Fei-hung.